 The Department is responsible for determining the heirs of deceased members of the White Earth Band of the Minnesota Chippewa Tribe for purposes of determining eligibility to receive compensation under the White Earth Reservation Land Settlement Act of 1985, 25 U.S.C.
 331 note.
 These cases are not full probates--they only determine heirship.
 Initial heirship determinations are made under 43 C.F.R.
 4.350-4.355, and 4.357.
-OHA has one administrative judge, located in Twin Cities, Minnesota, who is primarily responsible for issuing these determinations.
-However, other appropriate personnel within OHA may be called on to assist this administrative judge.
+These determinations are made by an administrative judge in OHA’s Departmental Cases Hearings Division.
 Appeals from heirship determinations may be taken to the Board under 43 C.F.R.
 4.356.

 There are several statutes which authorize particular tribes to purchase certain inherited interests in land on their reservations.
 Initial decisions as to a tribe's right to purchase such interests, and the fair market value of the interests, are made by an ALJ under regulations found in 43 C.F.R.
 4.300-4.308.
 These decisions are appealable to the Board under 43 C.F.R.
 4.320.